circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 Command, job, executor, and parameter names must start with a letter and can only contain lowercase letters (`a`-`z`), digits (`0`-`9`), underscores (`_`) and hyphens (`-`).

 ### **The `commands` Key**

-A command definition defines a sequence of steps as a map to be executed in a job, enabling you to reuse a single command definition across multiple jobs.
+A command defines a sequence of steps as a map to be executed in a job, enabling you to reuse a single command definition across multiple jobs.

 Key | Required | Type | Description
 ----|-----------|------|------------